An Operational Approach to Information Leakage via Generalized Gain Functions: A Variational Formula for -R e nyi divergence with Applications to Information Leakage

 following the techniques in the proof of the closed-form expression for maximal realizable leakage~\cite[Theorem~13]{Issaetal}.

-An immediate consequence of our variational characterization is that the definition of the pointwise maximal leakage can be generalized by incorporating an adversary interested in maximizing the expected values of an arbitrary gain function $g$ that satisfies the mild regularity conditions mentioned in Theorem~\ref{theorem:main-varchar}. \begin{theorem}[Pointwise maximal $g$-leakage] Given a joint distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$ and a $y\in\mathcal{Y}$.
-For any gain function $g:[0,1]\rightarrow [0,\infty)$ satisfying the assumptions: \begin{itemize} \item $g(0)=0$ and $g$ is continuous at 0 \item $0<\sup_{p\in[0,1]}g(p)<\infty$, \end{itemize} we have
+An immediate consequence of our variational characterization is that the definition of the pointwise maximal leakage can be generalized by incorporating an adversary interested in maximizing the expected values of an arbitrary gain function $g$ that satisfies the mild regularity conditions mentioned in Corollary~\ref{theorem:main-varchar}. \begin{corollary}[Pointwise maximal $g$-leakage] {Let $P_{XY}$ be a probability distribution on a finite alphabet $\mathcal{X}\times\mathcal{Y}$ and $g:[0,1]\rightarrow [0,\infty)$ be a gain function satisfying the following conditions:} \begin{itemize} \item $g(0)=0$ and $g$ is continuous at 0, \item $0<\sup_{p\in[0,1]}g(p)<\infty$. \end{itemize} Then, for $y\in\mathcal{Y}$, we have